What is System Volume Information?

 Step 2.
 Then, click on the Configure button under the Protection Settings section.

 Step 3.
 After that, you can simply change the size limit to whatever you like for limiting the storage space taken up by system volume information.

-Now that you have gone through this article until the end, you must know a lot of things about the system volume information folder found in Windows.
-This includes things like the use of this folder, its size, and various other things including reducing its size to free up storage space on your computer.
+Now that you have gone through this article until the end, you must know many things about the system volume information folder found in Windows.
+This includes things like the use of this folder, its size, and various other things, including reducing its size to free up storage space on your computer.

 While all of these things should be more than enough, you can leave all of your queries and questions in the comments section down below if you have any related to the system volume information folder